samajammin/simple-democracy/README.md

 ## Running / Development

-#### From project root
+#### From project root...

 Fire up your local development blockchain:

 ```
-ganache-cli -b 3
+ganache-cli
 ```

-This will spawn a new blockchain that listens on 127.0.0.1:8545 by default and will mine every 3 seconds.
-If we didn't specify this, Ganache would mine instantly and we won't be able to simulate the delay it takes for the real blockchain to mine.
+This will spawn a new blockchain that listens on 127.0.0.1:8545 by default.

 In addition to spinning up a test network, Ganache also creates 10 addresses w/ 100 ETH each.
 Copy the Mnemonic output.
 You'll need to paste this seed phrases into MetaMask in order to control these accounts.